 - Wear sunscreen with SPF 15 or higher when outdoors.

 - Follow security and safety advice for mass gatherings.

 - Perform rituals during non-peak hours.

 - Know where all emergency exits are and how to get to them.

 - Carry a photocopy of your passport and entry stamp.

-- Carry the contact information for the nearest US embassy or consulate in Saudi Arabia and local emergency service numbers.
+- Carry local emergency service numbers and contact information for the nearest US embassy or consulate in Saudi Arabia.

-- Choose safe transportation: Motor vehicle crashes are the #1 killer of healthy US citizens in foreign countries.
-Read about ways to prevent transportation injuries by visiting the Road Safety page.
+- Always wear seat belts and choose safe transportation.
+Motor vehicle crashes are the #1 killer of healthy US citizens in foreign countries.

 - Talk to a doctor or nurse if you feel seriously ill, especially if you have a fever.

 - For more information about medical care abroad, see Getting Health Care Abroad.